Rank's 11 preseason fantasy sleepers: All in on Mariota

 Sterling Shepard, WR, New York Giants

-New Giants coach Pat Shurmur helped develop Adam Thielen as a slot threat over the past couple of seasons as the Vikings' offensive coordinator.
+New Giants coach Pat Shurmur helped develop Adam Thielen as a slot threat over the past couple of seasons in Minnesota.
 Oh, look, the Giants have Shepard, a pretty good slot receiver in his own right.
 I know, it's not always going to be a simple parallel like that.
 Especially with news of Odell Beckham Jr. also working out of the slot.
 But given the attractive ADP (Shepard is currently going in the 10th round), why wouldn't you take a gamble?

 Cameron Meredith, WR, New Orleans Saints